R1Scripts/R1_Notify/README.md

 # R1_NOTIFY

-**R1_NOTIFY** is an advanced custom notification system for FiveM, designed with a modern NUI interface, smooth animations, configurable notification types, exports, and client events.
+**R1_NOTIFY** is a custom notification system for FiveM with a modern NUI design, smooth animations and simple usage through exports or events.

 Created by **R1 Scripts**.